GoogleCloudPlatform/community/tutorials/gke-quickstart/index.md

 * Create a Kubernetes Engine cluster.
 * Deploy and run a sample application in the cluster.
-* Configure the sample application to be accessible from the Internet.
+* Configure the sample application to be accessible from the internet.

 [![Open walkthrough in the Cloud Console](https://storage.googleapis.com/gcp-community/tutorials/gke-quickstart/tutorial.png)](https://console.cloud.google.com/getting-started?tutorial=gke_quickstart)